 Project Search Derby

-We are a host site for Project Search, an international programme that supports young people with learning disabilities to gain skills and experience to assist them in securing paid employment.
+We are a host business for Project SEARCH Derby, an international programme that supports young people with learning disabilities to gain skills and experience to assist them in securing paid employment.

-In September 2019 we welcomed nine interns to Royal Derby Hospital through the scheme.
-During a one year programme, and alongside employability skills training, interns participate in three 10 week placements hosted by various teams across the Trust and ISS.
+We first welcomed nine interns to Royal Derby Hospital through the scheme in September 2019.
+During a one-year programme, and alongside employability skills training, interns participate in three 10-week placements hosted by various teams across the Trust and ISS partner organisations.

-Placements are available in catering, portering, receipts and distribution, administration, pathology and clinical engineering.
-The interns are assigned a mentor for each placement and are supported by a team of tutors who are based on site.
+Placements are available in catering, portering, receipts and distribution, administration, and library services.
+The interns are assigned a mentor for each placement and are supported by an on-site team of tutors and a job coach.

 Disabled young adults are significantly underrepresented in the nation’s workforce and are far less likely to secure employment than the general population.
 Only six percent of young adults with a learning disability known to their local authority in England are in paid work.
 The project has been successful in other NHS Trusts and at Barts Healthcare, 52% of students who completed the internship went on to secure paid employment.